top of page

 Study Case

 Fiverr is an online marketplace for freelance services.
 The company provides a platform for freelancers to offer services to customers worldwide.
-There's a lot of professional experts that offer their services.
-Despite their success, Fiverr's website remains behind with an old fashioned design and messy user experience.
+Many professional experts offer their services on Fiverr.
+Despite its success, Fiverr's website remains outdated, with an old-fashioned design and messy user experience.

 Here's Fiverr home page screenshot: